 - Web site and news stream

 The OA-ICC web site provides information on the project and resources on ocean acidification grouped according to audience and language.
 Please do not hesitate to provide input and suggestions to make this site as useful as possible.
 The OA-ICC News Stream provides daily information on ocean acidification (scientific papers, jobs, media coverage, meeting announcements etc.).
 You can subscribe free of charge via email, RSS or Twitter to stay tuned to ocean acidification news.

 - International collaboration on dissemination and knowledge exchange

 The OA-ICC works in close collaboration with the Ocean Acidification International Reference User Group (OA-iRUG) and other research programmes and organisations around the world in order to make the best use of information and dissemination resources on ocean acidification.
 The RUG approach ensures fast and effective dissemination of scientific findings to policy makers, marine managers and the general public.
-You will find more information on the OA-iRUG here.
+Find more information on the OA-iRUG here.

 - Support of international partnership at major conferences and events, e.g. United Nations Framework Convention on Climate Change Conferences of the Parties (UNFCCC COPs)